 June – Regroup if Necessary

 By now, you may have already tried one or two fertility treatments with no success.
 The first step for many fertility diagnoses is fertility pills and/or injectable fertility treatments.
-The former may be paired with timed sexual intercourse while the latter is almost always paired with IUI to increase the chances for success and limit the amount of months required since the side effects can be more dramatic.
+The former may be paired with timed intercourse while the latter is almost always paired with IUI to increase the chances for success and limit the amount of months required since the side effects can be more dramatic.

 July – Take a Month Off